jonathanrandall/yolo_labelling_tool/README.md

 A GUI-based annotation tool for creating YOLO format datasets with support for bounding boxes and keypoints (pose estimation).

+## Updates

+### Class Re-assignment Feature (Latest)
+You can now easily change the class number of any bounding box after it's been created or detected via inference:

+- **Box Mode**: Click once to select a box, then click again on the same box to open the class change dialog
+- **Keypoint Mode**: Select a box, then **Ctrl+Click** on it to change its class

+This is especially useful when:
+- Correcting inference results from a pre-trained model
+- Re-labeling boxes with different class IDs
+- Adding new class types that weren't in the original model predictions

+The dialog shows the current class and allows you to enter any class number (including new classes not in the model).
+Press **Enter** to apply or **Escape** to cancel.

 ## Features

 - Draw and edit bounding boxes